ChayScripts/Foxy/README.md

 ### Limitations

 Foxy has been tested only on Docker running on Linux.
-Please note that audio functionality is not supported in the Firefox browser due to missing audio packages in the container.
-This feature will be added in future versions.